ahdediu/POO_Course/ProjectSpeciffication/Smart_Traffic_Flow_Project.md

-# 🚦 Smart Traffic Flow Simulation
+# 🚦Smart Traffic Flow Simulation

 ## Objective
 Design and implement a **traffic-flow simulator** where autonomous vehicles move through intersections under the control of traffic lights.